appbaseio/Docbase/README.md

 ## Usage

-### Step 1: Simply change the parameters to your project's spec on the index.html file.
+### Step 1: Configuring Index.html

+Copy the index.html file from docbase's root folder.
+You can change the parameters for your project's spec in this file.

 ```js
   <script type="text/javascript">